Archives of Genesis8 Amstrad Page from 1999 to 2025 about developpement

 -

-The last version of multi platform assembler for Amstrad CPC RASM (v2.3.2) was released today on Github.
+The last version of the multi platform assembler for Amstrad CPC RASM (v3.0) by Roudoudou is available since yesterday on Github.

 For more news, Go to home page